 Choosing the right attribution model is a big decision, and it’s sometimes best to let the numbers do the talking.
 That’s where data-driven attribution can step in.
 A data-driven approach takes the guesswork out of choosing a model.

 If you have enough information to use data-driven attribution, it can paint the clearest possible picture of success in your account.
-Data-driven attribution was already available in Analytics 360, Attribution 360, and Google Marketing Platform.
+Data-driven attribution was already available in Analytics 360 and Google Marketing Platform.

 There are multiple benefits of switching to data-driven attribution:

 - Values all steps on the conversion path